 The reason that the Anti-Racism Commission continues to hold our workshops and our trainings is to give people an idea of how the legacy of slavery still impacts everybody in this country.

 The Anti-Racism Commission of the Episcopal Diocese of New Jersey invites you to enroll in its 20-hour online Anti-Racism Training.
-The training consists of five consecutive Friday evening two-hour Zoom sessions, a self-study program in between the Friday meetings, and a follow-up session four weeks later.
+The training consists of five consecutive Tuesday evening two-hour Zoom sessions, a self-study program in between the Tuesday meetings, and a follow-up session four weeks later.
 The session costs $100 per person.

-The next training session begins on July 29.
+The next training session begins on April 21.

 The training course is led by members of the Anti-Racism Training Team.
-Each week leading up to the Friday Zoom session, participants will complete online self-study lessons that take roughly two hours per day to complete at times that fit your schedule.
+Each week leading up to the Tuesday Zoom session, participants will complete online self-study lessons that take roughly two hours per day to complete at times that fit your schedule.
 The material consists of recorded lectures, videos, and articles that provide you with a historical overview of systemic racism in America to help you understand its impact on society and on individual lives.
 Participants must attend all sessions to earn a Certificate of Completion.

 The Anti-Racism Commission is a group of dedicated anti-racists who are working to help dismantle systemic racism, inequality, and injustice in our church and in our society.
 In addition to the 20-hour Anti-Racism Training, ARC also makes presentation at convocation meetings, Vestry retreats, and other group meetings; and holds conferences and other events to build a knowledgeable and empowered group of anti-racists.

 If you’re interested in learning more, please contact the Rev. Mark Smith, co-chair of the Anti-Racism Commission.

 Past Participants on Why You Should Take Anti-Racism Training